matomo-org/developer-documentation/docs/4.x/archiving-behavior-specification.md

 used if certain prerequisites are true:

 - if the period is not a range and includes today, then it is used.
 We assume today will get new visits so we make sure archives containing today are always eventually reprocessed.
-For data that is tracked in the past, we invalidate the period when this occurs.
-We don't do this for today, because invalidating data for every visit encountered today would make the tracker far less performant.
-Tracking data in the past, however, does not happen with nearly has high frequency or volume.
+By contrast, for data that is tracked in the past, we explicitly invalidate the period.
+We don't do this for `today`, because invalidating data for every visit encountered today would make the tracker far less performant.
+Tracking data in the past, however, does not happen with nearly as high frequency or volume.

 - if the period is a range, then we always recompute it when it is no longer valid.
 This is because ranges are just two arbitrary dates.
 We cannot preprocess every single permutation during core:archive, so instead we launch the archiving process